 The Canon MAXIFY GX6020 is an impressive small or home office printer that has a supertank ink system.
 Its cost-per-print for both black-only and color documents is incredibly low, it has one of the highest color page yields of any printer that we've tested, and is also one of the quickest to warm up and print the first page after sitting idle.
 It's similar to its higher-end counterpart, the Canon MAXIFY GX7020, but has fewer features.

 The Canon MAXIFY GX6020 and the Canon PIXMA G7020 are similar all-in-one color inkjet printers with supertank ink systems that give them incredibly high page yields.
-However, the MAXIFY is newer and performs better overall, with a significantly higher color page yield, faster printing speed, and much more accurate produced colors.
+However, the MAXIFY is newer and performs better overall, with a significantly higher color page yield and faster printing speed.
 It can also print directly from USB flash drives.
 On the other hand, the PIXMA has faxing capabilities, produces better-detailed photos, and has a better overall cost-per-print.

 The Canon MAXIFY GX6020 is the newer, office-redesigned version of the Canon PIXMA G6020.
 Both are all-in-one color inkjet printers that use supertank ink systems for incredible page yields, but the MAXIFY is a better printer overall.
 The MAXIFY yields significantly more color pages, prints much faster, and produces much more accurate colors.
 It can also print directly from USB flash drives, and it has an ADF and a much better screen.
 On the other hand, the PIXMA produces better-detailed photos and has a better overall cost-per-print.